tetzank/homepage/content/posts/coat-edsl-for-codegen.md

 The API is very simple, just a single function call.
 It relies on compiler assistance which makes it easy to use but also results in a high compilation latency.

+I was recently made aware of another project which is very similar to COAT.
+[CodeGen](https://github.com/pdziepak/codegen) is a wrapper library for LLVM providing C++ types with operator overloads for easier JIT compilation.
+Unfortunately, the project seems to be inactive.

 # Conclusion